How Sadness Showed Me God’s Presence

-“Their brains have similar problems as yours and most patients can’t help but react that way.
-Many get mad at almost anything because they are sick and tired of working hard at remembering.
+“Their brains have similar problems as yours and many get mad at almost anything because they are sick and tired of working hard at remembering.
 There are really only a few like you who do not get angry while here working on memory.”

 After that unforgettable baked potato meal, I ate in that room many times, eventually getting a bit more comfortable sitting with those few who were willing to be more positive.
 That first meal, however, is the one that stood out.

-Thank you, Lord, for living in your children, even when we aren’t clear what it is we are going through.
+Thank you, Lord, for giving your children with a bit more peace, even when we aren’t clear what it is we are going through.